karinakatren/documentation-portfolio/README.md

 - Troubleshooting Guide;
 - Technical Onboarding Guide;
-- Structured Bug Report Example.
+- Structured Bug Report Example;
+- ci-cd-pipeline example;
+- Terraform infrastructure.

 Each document reflects real-world workflows I have worked with in IT operations and technical support environments.